-Required Courses Credits Done Notes APBI 200 Introduction to Soil Science 3 Select one of the following English courses: FRST 150 1 Scholarly Writing and Argumentation in Forestry LFS 150 Scholarly Writing and Argumentation in Land and Food Systems WRDS 150B Writing and Research in the Disciplines ENGL 110 Approaches to Literature or ENGL 111 Approaches to Non-fictional Prose 3 BIOL 111 3 Introduction to Modern Biology and 121 Genetics, Evolution and Ecology 6 ECON 101 Principles of Microeconomics or FRST 101 2 Principles of Microeconomics for Forestry and Land and Food Systems 3 MATH 100 4 Differential Calculus with Applications to Physical Sciences and engineering 3 FRST 100 Sustainable Forests or FRST 110 2 Land One: First-year Integrative Seminar 3 FRST 231 Introduction to Biometrics 3 FRST 232 Computer Applications in Forestry 3 Electives 5 6
+Required Courses Credits Done Notes

+APBI 200 Introduction to Soil Science 3

+Select one of the following English courses: FRST 150 Scholarly Writing and Argumentation in Forestry LFS 150 Scholarly Writing and Argumentation in Land and Food Systems WRDS 150B Writing and Research in the Disciplines ENGL 110 Approaches to Literature or ENGL 111 Approaches to Non-fictional Prose 3

+BIOL 111 Introduction to Modern Biology and 121 Genetics, Evolution and Ecology 6

+ECON 101 Principles of Microeconomics or FRST 101 Principles of Microeconomics for Forestry and Land and Food Systems 3

+MATH 100 Differential Calculus with Applications to Physical Sciences and engineering 3

+FRST 100 Sustainable Forests or FRST 110 Land One: First-year Integrative Seminar 3

+FRST 231 Introduction to Biometrics 3

+FRST 232 Computer Applications in Forestry 3

+Electives 6

 Total Credits 33

-1 FRST 150 is recommended
+FRST 150 is recommended

-2 Only Land One students are eligible to take FRST 101 and FRST 110).
+Only Land One students are eligible to take FRST 101 and FRST 110.

-3 Students with Biology 11 or 12 are exempt from BIOL 12) or CHEM 111 (exempt with CHEM 12).
-If none of the Students with no high school biology are strongly recom Term 2. ese courses ar e needed, an ele ective may be substituted
+Students with Biology 11 or 12 are exempt from BIOL 111.
+Substitute PHYS 100 if needed (exempt with PHYS 12) or CHEM 111 (exempt with CHEM 12).
+If none of these courses are needed, an elective may be substituted.
+Students with no high school biology are strongly recommended to take BIOL 111 in Term 1 and BIOL 121 in Term 2.

-4 Students may take MATH 180 (4 credits) or MATH 110 credit difference cannot be applied towards program ele after graduating require MATH 100, 101 and PHYS 170. ctive requirem
+Students may take MATH 180 (4 credits) or MATH 110 (6 credits) instead of MATH 100 (3 credits), but the credit difference cannot be applied towards program elective requirements.
+Students planning to obtain a P.Eng. after graduating require MATH 100, 101 and PHYS 170.

-5 Students planning to obtain P.Eng. after graduating red PHYS12 should use 3 credits of electives to take PHYS one of MATH 101, 103, 105 or 121 and one of PHYS 10 be removed from the core requirements beginning in 20 100.
-Students 01, 117, or 170 who plan to take for electives.
-Ho WOOD 276 need to tal
+Students planning to obtain P.Eng. after graduating require MATH100, 101 and PHYS 170.
+Students without PHYS12 should use 3 credits of electives to take PHYS 100.
+Students who plan to take WOOD 276 need to take one of MATH 101, 103, 105 or 121 and one of PHYS 101, 117, or 170 for electives.

 Second Year - HP&E

 Required Courses Credits Done Notes

 FRST 200 Foundations of Conservation 3

 FRST 201 Forest Ecology 3

 FRST 210 Forest Plant Biology II 3

 FRST 211 Forest Classification and Silvics 3

 FRST 239 Tree and Stand Level Measurements 3

 FOPR 264 Introduction to Forest Operations 4

 FOPR 388 Analytical Methods in Forest Hydrology 3

 CONS 200 Foundations of Conservation 3

 or 370 Aboriginal Forestry

 Electives 6

-Total Credits 31 Ш
+Total Credits 31

-FRST 350 or FRST 351 ^{6,7} Field School immediately preceding third year
+FRST 350 or FRST 351 Field School immediately preceding third year

 Third Year - HP&E

 Required Courses Credits Done Notes

 FRST 305 Silviculture 3

 FRST 307 Biotic Disturbances 3

 FRST 318 Forest and Conservation Economics 3

 FRST 320 Abiotic Disturbances: Fire and Climate 3

-FRST 339 Forest Level Measurement and Productivity FRST 350 or FRST 351^{6,7} Field School
+FRST 339 Forest Level Measurement and Productivity 3

+FRST 350 or FRST 351 Field School 2

+FRST 395 Forest Wildlife Ecology and Management 3

 FRST 452 Coastal Field School 2

-FRST 395 Forest Wildlife Ecology and Management 3

 FOPR 362 Harvesting Systems & Forest Access 3

 CIVL 210 Soil Mechanics I 4

 WOOD 276 Mechanics of Wood Products 3

-Restricted Elective 8 3
+Restricted Elective 3

 Total Credits 35

-6 Credit will be given for only one of FRST 350 or FRST 7 Students will be assigned to the most appropriate cour as determined by the course instructors. heir levels of fore estry and field experience
+Credit will be given for only one of FRST 350 or FRST 351.

+Students will be assigned to the most appropriate course based on their levels of forestry and field experience as determined by the course instructors.